NextGen (formerly Young Professionals) Committee

 Ian has been in the security industry for over 20 years, and has worked in a variety of settings, including training, quality assurance, and account management.
 Ian currently oversees contract security operations in lower mainland shopping centres, and he is also involved in training security staff in control tactics.

-Ian has been involved with ASIS for the last ten years, and has participated in the Young Professionals Committee since it was formed in 2012.
+Ian has been involved with ASIS for the last ten years, and has participated in the NextGen (formerly called Young Professionals) Committee since it was formed in 2012.
 Ian is currently serving as the co-chair of the Young Professionals national program, and in that role he assists other chapters in planning and holding events.

-The Young Professionals Committee is aimed at providing education and development to young careerists by providing a forum to engage and learn from security thought leaders, get involved with ASIS programs and activities, and connect with peers.
+The NextGen Committee is aimed at providing education and development to young careerists by providing a forum to engage and learn from security thought leaders, get involved with ASIS programs and activities, and connect with peers.

 This group hosts networking, social and development based events throughout the year, bridging the gaps between the upcoming and seasoned security professionals.

-The Women in Security Committee is aimed to provide support and assistance to women in the security field, as well as inspire those interested in entering the profession.
+The Diversity and Inclusion Committee is aimed to provide support and assistance to those in the security field who tend to be under-represented, including women and minorities.
+The committee also works to inspire under-represented individuals interested in entering the profession.

-This group hosts multiple events annually, targeted to engage the female security workforce and build a strong community.
-While this group’s benefits and programs are tailored for women, we encourage and welcome the participation of all members who are dedicated to the support of women in the security industry.
+This group hosts multiple events annually, targeted to engage the under-represented security workforce and build a strong community.
+While this group’s benefits and programs are tailored for its target audience, we encourage and welcome the participation of all members who are dedicated to the support of diversity and inclusion in the security industry.